-The program generally ranges from 12 to 36 sessions, with an average of three sessions per week.
+Cardiac rehabilitation sessions include exercise, education and counseling.
+The program generally ranges from 12 to 36 one-hour sessions, with an average of three sessions per week.

-Your team may include:
+Your cardiac rehabilitation team may include:

 Medicare and personal insurance may cover all or part of the cost of your cardiac rehabilitation.
 We recommend you find out what will be covered by your individual plan.